 The No Ads plan, on the other hand, is quite self-explanatory.
 It offers the same content without the annoyance of commercials!
 There a couple of exceptions, however.
 Three to be exact.
 Grey’s Anatomy, Marvel’s Agents of S.H.I.E.L.D, and How to Get Away with Murder all feature short ads before and after episodes.
 While that might go against some users’ understandable expectation that No Ads should really mean zero advertisements, others probably won’t mind.

 What if you want to share your No Ads plan with a loved one?
 Just like Netflix‘s Standard plan, Hulu (No Ads) allows you to have up to two streams open simultaneously, but you can have the app installed on an unlimited number of devices.
 The standard one-month free trial is also on offer for both Hulu and Hulu (No Ads).
-However, Hulu does not have a Premium plan with more simultaneous streams or 4K streaming.
-Currently, the only shows available on the platform in 4K seem to be various Yu-Gi-Oh!
-Japanese animated series.
+However, Hulu does not have a Premium plan with more simultaneous streams.

 What is Hulu TV?